javascripture/sword-to-json/README.md

 ## Usage

-If our examples don't offer the translation you want, you can use `sword-to-json` to generate JSON from any sword module as follows:
+If our examples don't offer the translation you want, you can use `sword-to-json` to generate JSON from any sword module:

 (1) Install [Python 3](https://www.python.org/downloads "Jesus loves you")